scheme-requests-for-implementation/srfi-123/srfi-123.md

 Valid types for `field` depend on the type of `object`.
 For bytevectors, hashtables, strings, vectors, and SRFI-4 vectors, refer to their respective `*-ref` procedures.
-For pairs, refer to `list-ref`.
+For pairs, the symbols `car` and `cdr` are accepted, as well as non-negative integers as with `list-ref`.
 For records, symbols that correspond with the record type's field names are allowed.